In England, there have been First Contact Physiotherapists (FCPs) working in primary care for a number of years.

 These stages set out how to develop your career prior to working in primary care (stage 1), how to evidence an FCP role in primary care (stage 2) and how to evidence an advanced level of practice within primary care (stage 3).

-Stage 1 must be completed prior to employment in primary care, whereas stage 2 must be completed and verified once you are working in primary care.
+Stage 1 can be completed prior to employment in primary care, whereas stage 2 can only be completed and verified once you are working in primary care.

 There are two routes to ‘sign-off’ as an FCP and/or advanced practitioner

 - The taught route via a higher education institute (HEI).